amirkhoshnam1224/vite-weather-app/README.md

 - **Current Weather:** Fetches real-time weather information including temperature, humidity, wind speed, and general conditions (e.g., sunny, cloudy).
 - **5-Day Forecast:** Provides a 5-day weather forecast with detailed data for each day, including temperature, condition, and wind speed.
 - **Geolocation Support:** Automatically fetches weather data for the user's current location using browser geolocation.
-- **Manual City Selection:** Allows users to select a city from a predefined list in case geolocation is unavailable or disabled.
+- **Manual City Selection:** Allows users to select a city from a predefined list if geolocation is unavailable.
 - **Weather Icons:** Displays weather-specific icons (e.g., sunny, cloudy, rainy) based on the weather conditions.
 - **Responsive Design:** Fully responsive UI using Tailwind CSS for mobile, tablet, and desktop views.
 - **Error Handling:** Graceful error handling for scenarios where geolocation fails or weather data cannot be retrieved.